Entering the European market for dried ginger

 - To help you enter the market, consider working with an agent or representative with a good reputation.
 You can look for commercial agents on the website of Internationally United Commercial Agents and Brokers (IUCAB).
 The IUCAB website lists all their national member organisations; you can use the services of these organisations to find an agent or representative in a specific country.

 - Visit or participate in trade fairs to test whether the market is open to your product, to obtain market information and to find potential buyers.
-The most relevant trade fairs in Europe are ANUGA, SIAL SANA, Health Ingredients Europe, Biofach (for organic) and Vitafoods.
+The most relevant trade fairs in Europe are ANUGA, SIAL SANA, Food Ingredients and Health Ingredients Europe, Biofach (for organic) and Vitafoods.

 3. What competition do you face on the European dried ginger market?

 China is Europe’s main supplier of ginger and also your most important competitor.
-In 2020, the country accounted for more than 65% of all exports from developing countries to Europe.
-At least 50% of Chinese exports is fresh produce and more than 90% of Chinese fresh and dried ginger is exported in uncrushed / unground form; only less than 10% is crushed or ground product.
+In 2021, the country accounted for more than 60% of all exports from developing countries to Europe.
+At least 50% of Chinese exports are fresh produce, and over 90% of Chinese fresh and dried ginger is exported in uncrushed/unground form; only less than 10% is crushed or ground product.

 The production of ginger in China is mainly mechanised.
-Most of the Chinese offer is both fresh and dried ginger that comes from the #1 ginger production province Shandong (note that ginger is produced in several other provinces too).
-While China is the world’s largest exporter of ginger, it is also the largest market for ginger, given that ginger is an important spice in the Chinese kitchen.
+Most of the Chinese offer is both fresh and dried ginger that comes from the #1 ginger-producing province Shandong (note that ginger is produced in several other provinces too).
+While China is the world’s largest exporter of ginger, it is also the largest market for ginger, given it is an important spice in the Chinese kitchen.

-Other small suppliers, such as Peru, conduct their production manually (although there is expected to be a greater need for mechanisation due to the recent growth in production).
-The use of mechanised production methods enable China to produce and export larger volumes of ginger than other suppliers from developing countries.
-This fact makes it difficult to compete with China if you are a smaller supplier.
+The use of mechanised production methods enables China to produce and export larger volumes of ginger than other suppliers from developing countries.
+This makes it difficult to compete with China if you are a smaller supplier.
 If you want to compete with China, you should be able to:

 - Deliver stable supplies of ginger, both in quantity and in quality;